microsoft/DeepGNN/examples/pytorch/README.md

 Graph engine servers must start before workers clients and reverse is also true, servers have to wait for all clients to disconnect before shutdown.
 `aml.py` exmaple shows how to do this with Azure ML workflows.

+# PyG Interface

+PyTorch Geometric remote backend example demonstrating how to use DeepGNN as a remote backend for a PyG frontend.